hanifms/weakness_report/README.md

     Prevention Strategy:

         Do not include sensitive data in redirect responses.
+        - Avoid embedding user data or error messages in 3xx response pages
+        - What not to do in Laravel: return response("Redirecting user: JohnDoe to /dashboard", 302);

         Configure the server to send clean and safe redirects.
+        - Use proper redirect methods

+        - In laravel:
+          - Don't do: return response()->view('home')->setStatusCode(302);
+          - Do: return redirect('/home');

    Responsible Team: DevOps

-9. Cookie Without Secure Flag
+11. Cookie Without Secure Flag

     Severity:Low